Patient Rehab Urban Farm Concept brings local produce back to hospitals

 We used Design Thinking methods to develop and test our concept for a greenhouse-based social enterprise urban farm and innovative patient rehabilitation facility.

-which is a social enterprise, a meeting place, and a therapeutic garden.
+The Toronto Rehab Urban Farm Project (TRUF), a social enterprise, a meeting place, and a therapeutic garden, brings sustainable food back to the hospital.

 My Role and Responsibilities